HD 31093

 HD 31093, also known as HR 1559, is a visual binary located in the southern constellation Caelum, the chisel.
 The components have a combined apparent magnitude of 5.83, making it faintly visible to the naked eye.
 Based on parallax measurements from the Hipparcos spacecraft, the system is estimated to be 268 light years distant.
 They appear to be receding from the Solar System with a heliocentric radial velocity of 24 km/s.

+This star was designated Eta^{1} Caeli by Johann Elert Bode in his 1801 Urnaographia, but this is now no longer used.